News:

 Through our pan-European network we supported the outreach to SMEs of an EU-funded sustainability project SUSTOUR, helping them far exceed their target of 175 SMEs (over 600 are participating).
 We advocate a carbon-focused module for SMEs who wish to prioritise on that aspect of sustainability as opposed to engage in full-spectrum metrics.

-We are members of working group on capacity building to support implementation of the Glasgow Declaration in collaboration with UNWTO One Planet initiative.
-We also participate in the UNWTO working group of experts on measuring the sustainability of tourism.
+We were members of Working Group on Capacity Building to support implementation of the Glasgow Declaration in collaboration with UN Tourism’s One Planet initiative.
+We also participate in the UN Tourism’s working group of experts on measuring the sustainability of tourism.
 We are open to dialogue with any organisation offering to help the industry measure its emissions, reducing them where possible, mitigating where not.

 Compete or collaborate?
 Competition is important to maintain quality and choice, but concerted climate action is necessary in order that tourism may maintain a safe space within which to operate.
-Smart partnership allows ETOA to deliver better support to its members, accessing expertise and good practice resources including products and services that may suit their climate plans.
+Smart partnership with climate-focused Industry Partners allows ETOA to deliver better support to its members, accessing expertise and good practice resources including products and services that may suit their climate plans.

-Greentripper is helping ETOA address its own carbon footprint as part of its climate action plan.
+Greentripper is helping ETOA address its own carbon footprint as part of its climate action plan.greentripper

 They also support our wider outreach and support, helping us to fulfil our commitments under the Glasgow Declaration.
 Greentripper’s expertise, tools and network can make sustainable practices more accessible and cost-effective.
 ETOA members have access to a range of services offered at discounted rates: